machupichu412/recipes-and-ratings-analysis/README.md

 ## Introduction

 Have you ever wondered how many steps a recipe has before you start cooking?
-This project aims to predict the number of steps in a recipe based on features such as its average rating and the number of minutes it takes to make.
+This project aims answer the question, "What is the relationship between recipe features such as the number of ingredients and average rating with the number of steps in the recipe?"
+The project aims to predict the number of steps in a recipe based on features such as its average rating and the number of minutes it takes to make.

 The dataset this project is based on contains recipes and ratings from [food.com](https://www.food.com/search/?ref=nav).
 It was originally scraped and used by the authors of [this](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) recommender systems paper.